Quantisation of derived Lagrangians: Introduction

 Our approach to proving Theorem \ref{quantpropsd} will be familiar from \cite{poisson,DQvanish, DQnonneg}.
-For each quantisation $\Delta$, we define a map $\mu$ from de Rham power series to a quantised form of Poisson cohomology, giving a filtered quasi-isomorphism when $\Delta$ is non-degenerate.
-To each non-degenerate quantisation, we may then associate a de Rham power series $\mu^{-1}(\hbar^2 \frac{\pd \Delta}{\pd \hbar})$ whose constant term is a Lagrangian structure.
+For each quantisation $\Delta$, we define a map $\mu$ from generalised Lagrangian structures, defined in terms of power series in de Rham cohomology $\cone(\DR(Y) \to \DR(X))$, to a quantised form of relative Poisson cohomology, giving a filtered quasi-isomorphism when $\Delta$ is non-degenerate.
+To each non-degenerate quantised co-isotropic structure $\Delta$, there is an associated element $\hbar^2 \frac{\pd \Delta}{\pd \hbar}$, and hence a power series $\mu^{-1}(\hbar^2 \frac{\pd \Delta}{\pd \hbar})$ whose constant term is a Lagrangian structure.
 Obstruction calculus shows that this induces an equivalence between self-dual quantisations and even power series.